sunilsandhu12/wifisense/README.md

 The software supports collection, visualization, and exploratory activity/link disturbance analysis.
-Semantic action classification, pose, precise position, and fall-like-event detection remain future work.
-This is a non-clinical engineering prototype.
+Semantic action classification, pose, precise position, and fall-like-event detection are currently being worked on.
+This is an engineering prototype, with ongoing clinical applications as a fall-detection software for elderly patients in nursing homes.
 See [upgrade status](UPGRADE_STATUS.md) for the prepared 30 Hz configuration, which is separate from the measured examples above.